Data Taggants: Dataset Ownership Verification via Harmless Targeted Data Poisoning: Experiments

 For a fixed model and training algorithm, Table \ref{tab:3a_baselines_small} and \ref{tab:3a_baselines_witches} already show the robustness of our method to a complete model retraining.
 But for our method to be practical, we need to ensure it will be robust when Bob's model or training algorithm is different from Alice's.

 \paragraph{Different data augmentations.}

-Table \ref{tab:comparison-data-aug-rand} (and Table \ref{tab:comparison-data-aug} in Appendix \ref{app:ablations}) shows how even when Alice does not know Bob's data augmentations, she can still successfully trace her dataset usage through Bob's training, even though with much higher confidence when the same data augmentation is used by both Alice and Bob.
+Table \ref{tab:comparison-data-aug-rand} (and Table \ref{tab:comparison-data-aug} in Appendix \ref{app:ablations}) shows how even when Alice does not know Bob's data augmentations, she can still successfully detect Bob's model, even though we gain much higher confidence when the same data augmentation is used by both Alice and Bob.
+Also, since the 3A data augmentation uses mixup \citep{zhang2017mixup} and cutmix \citep{yun2019cutmix}, these results also demonstrate the robustness of our approach to \citet{borgnia2021dp} which showed that mixup and cutmix can be used to defend against data poisoning attacks.

-\paragraph{Robustness ``stress test'': different model architectures and data augmentation.} We finally explore the robustness of data taggants in the most difficult setting, where Alice and Bob use different model architecture or sizes (see Table \ref{tab:model_zoo} in Appendix), as well as different data augmentations.
+\paragraph{``Stress test'': different model architectures and data augmentation.} We finally explore the robustness of data taggants in the most difficult setting, where Alice and Bob use different data augmentations as well as model architecture or sizes (see Table \ref{tab:model_zoo} in Appendix).
 We consider two families of models (DeIT and ResNet) of various sizes.
 We measure intra-family transferability by validating the protected dataset generated from each model onto each other model of the same family (DeIT and ResNet).
 We also measure inter-family transferability by crafting a protected dataset with ResNet-18 and DeIT-tiny models and validating it on all the models of the other family (resp.
 DeIT and ResNet).
-The results are shown in Table \ref{tab:stresstest}.
+The results are shown in Table \ref{tab:stresstest} in Appendix.
 Overall, we see good intra-family transferability, with larger DeIT models being more sensitive to taggants than smaller DeIT models.
 Interestingly, the trend is reversed for ResNets, with smaller ResNets being more sensitive.
 Across architectures, DeIT-tiny to ResNets or ResNets to DeIT-tiny, the results are less conclusive even though the top-10 accuracy is still $>0$.
-All in all, these results suggest that the taggants are robust even in this worst-case scenario, but getting high-confidence when Alice and Bob use different architectures and data augmentations is an interesting avenue for future work.
+All in all, these results suggest that the taggants are robust even in this worst-case scenario.

+\paragraph{Dataset change.} We explore the case where Bob trains his model on a modified version of Alice's dataset.
+We consider two cases: (1) Bob trains on multiple datasets (a superset of Alice's dataset), and (2) Bob trains on a subset of Alice's dataset.
+We present the results in Table \ref{tab:dataset-change} in Appendix and show data taggants are still effective in these cases.